 Domestic violence charges often include varying degrees of assaults, ranging from simple assault, assault with a weapon, assault cause bodily harm, and aggravated assault.
 They may also include allegations of uttering threats, disobeying protection or no contact orders, criminal harassment and stalking, among other things.
 All of these charges warrant hiring a lawyer to get the best results.

 Manitoba has specialized courts that hear domestic violence matters given the unique considerations that accompany this type of charges.
 The Crown Attorney’s Office also has designated domestic violence prosecutors that try these cases.
 Accordingly, persons charged with domestic violence need someone on their side with expertise in this area of law that can defend their interests.
-The lawyers at Brodsky Amy & Gould will do that.
+The Winnipeg criminal defense lawyers at Brodsky Amy & Gould will do that.
 Let us help you avoid a criminal record that will effect your education and employment prospects, travel outside of Canada, and family court proceedings including child custody.

 DISCLAIMER: The information provided above is designed to provide basic legal information only.
 For legal advice, contact one of our highly-trained lawyers immediately.

 - the mode of violence: physical, psychological, sexual and/or social;

 - the frequency of violence: one time, occasionally, chronically; and

 - the severity of violence: psychological/physical harm, need for treatment, transitory/permanent injury.